lindenb/jvarkit/docs/CopyNumber01.md

       Possible Values: [mean, median]
     --version
       print version and exit
+    --win-min
+      Discard window where length on reference is lower than 'x'.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
+      Default: 100
     -s, --win-shift
       window shift.
 A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb